syncfusion-content/xamarin-docs/Xamarin/Pull-To-Refresh/customization.md

 # Features

+The PullToRefresh control supports customizing the TransitionMode, PullingThreshold, ProgressBackgroundColor, ProgressStrokeColor and more.
+The PullToRefresh can be customized using the following properties.

 ## PullableContent

 Gets or sets the content of the refresh view. `PullableContent` is the main view of the `SfPullToRefresh` control on which the desired items can be placed.